aryan25bcy10053-debug/subscription-manager-/README.md

-# subscription-manager-
-vityarthi project
-# 💰 Basic Subscription Manager
+# Basic Subscription Manager

-## 🎯 Overview of the Project
+## Overview of the Project

 This project is a simple, command-line utility designed to help users track their recurring monthly subscription expenses.
 The core functionality involves collecting subscription names and their corresponding costs, storing them in a list-of-dictionaries data structure, and then calculating and displaying the total monthly expenditure.